randyjohnston/plugin-salesforce-crm-integration/README.md

 ```

 For more details on deploying your plugin, refer to the [deploying your plugin guide](https://www.twilio.com/docs/flex/plugins#deploying-your-plugin).

-## Configure Salesforce Callback URL

-Once your Twilio Functions have deployed, configure the Salesforce Callback URL under Salesforce Setup > App Maanger > New Connected App.
-This URL will be in the format of `https://functions-0000-dev.twil.io/get-access-token`.

 ## Limitations and Scaling the Plugin